History of the Legendary Aircraft

 |British Airways Concorde at the Farnborough air show, UK, 1986. |

 Photo by Tim Rees

-The only aircraft in the world comparable to the Tu-144 in its performance characteristics which has been built, was the British-French Concorde.
-It was jointly developed and manufactured by Frecnch company Sud Aviation (later Aérospatiale) and the British Aircraft Corporation (BAC) under an Anglo-French treaty.
+The only aircraft in the world comparable to the Tu-144 in its performance characteristics, was the British-French Concorde.
+It was jointly developed and manufactured by French company Sud Aviation (later Aérospatiale) and the British Aircraft Corporation (BAC) under an Anglo-French treaty.
 Rolls-Royce / SNECMA Olympus 593 engines were jointly developed by the British company Rolls-Royce and the French company SNECMA.

 In total, 20 Concordes were produced, 14 of them were operated on commercial airlines by British Airways and Air France, each of which had seven aircraft.

 "Four Tu-144’s engines are placed under the fuselage," he continues.
 "Concorde's engines are located in pairs on the wing consoles.
 The "central" layout, in our opinion, is more successful.
-In case of stopping one of the engines, the aircraft is easier to be kept from turning when all engines are located in the central part"
+In case one of the engines stops, the aircraft is easier kept from turning when all engines are located in the central part"

 "The main landing gears of Tu-144 are retracted in the direction of flight to the wing.
-On the "Concorde" gears are retracted in the fuselage.
+On the "Concorde", the gears are retracted in the fuselage.
 Our solution is not just a design whim.
 Applying such a scheme, we freed the fuselage.
-As a result we have five passenger seats in a row instead of four in an Anglo-French aircraft"
+As a result, we have five passenger seats in a row instead of four in an Anglo-French aircraft."

 |Air France Concorde in Zurich, Switzerland, 1998.
 Photo by Aero Icarus|